codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 ### Warning: Missing Rollouts reporter in cluster

 **Reason**: Codefresh has detected that Argo Rollouts is not installed on the target cluster.
 Rollout instructions are therefore not executed and the application is not deployed.
-Applications with `rollout` resources need Argo Rollouts on the target cluster, both to visualize rollouts in the Applications dashboard and control rollout steps with the Rollout Player.
+Applications with `rollout` resources need Argo Rollouts on the target cluster, both to visualize rollouts in the GitOps Apps dashboard and control rollout steps with the Rollout Player.

 **Corrective Action**: Click **Install** and install Argo Rollouts on the target cluster.